THE HOUSE IN HISTORY

 Your paper must be fully documented with endnotes and a bibliography, using the Chicago Manual of Style (CMOS) format.
 Other forms of citation, including parenthetical citations, are not acceptable.
 (Recent versions of Microsoft Word include Chicago-style citation format as a built-in option for footnotes or endnotes.
 Be sure to use ENDNOTES with ARABIC NUMERALS for this paper.)

-Provide a brief (5-minute) presentation on your research paper, in which you discuss your topic, your research and analysis, and your key findings.
-This should either be a spoken report with Power Point illustrations, or you can produce an illustrated video viewable from an open access online platform such as YouTube.
+Provide a brief (8-10 minutes) presentation on your research paper, in which you discuss your topic, your research and analysis, and your key findings.
+This should either be a spoken report with Power Point illustrations, or else an illustrated video viewable from a flash drive or from an online platform such as YouTube.